 Join eToro to discuss top cryptocurrency movements with people from over 200 countries who buy and sell Bitcoin, Ethereum, XRP, and more.
-Compare the top cryptocurrencies below and start trading today on our innovative, user-friendly platform
+Compare the top cryptocurrencies below and start trading them as CFDs on our innovative, user-friendly platform.

 eToro simplifies access to popular cryptocurrencies like Bitcoin, Ethereum, XRP, and more.
 Trade cryptocurrencies today on our innovative, user-friendly platform.

 Data from eToro 4/20/21.
 Past performance is not an indication of future results.
 Cryptocurrencies can fluctuate widely in prices and are therefore not appropriate for all investors.
 Trading cryptocurrencies is not supervised by any EU regulatory framework.

 eToro is a fantastic trading platform, both from an ease of use and technical perspective.

 It provides a huge variety of investments and a great community of traders...

 Great platform for starting traders.
 Great selection and transparent fee system! ...

 eToro has been making my trading experience enjoyable and secure...

 Great service.
 Fast feedback.
 Social forum give a lot of info.

 I am very satisfied with the services eToro platform provides.